JEC1100/CV/README.md

 - Projects that involve a new tech stack, niche tech, continuous integration, continuous deployment, databases, busy teams.
 - Projects that see a rapid turnover of user stories to deployment and involve a good amount of testing where possible.

 I'd love to work in a role focused on AI eventually but that’s outside my current abilty.
 I'm fascinated by the change we’re seeing in money: how we define, transport, and store it.
-Not for the first time, technology seems to be dictating what form money will take.
+Not for the first time, tech appears to be dictating what form money will take.

 ## Proudest Achievements
   - Completing Maker's Course, London-based software Bootcamp.
 Presenting our final group engineering project, Key-J.